PetrGlad/interview-co2/README.md

 Format of sensor assumed to be UUID (GUID).

+No performance optimization were attempted, I tried to make it work first.
 The server can be scaled by setting up several instances and spreading sensors evenly among them.
-I tried to make it work first.
-For higher loads the code can be optimized by using mutable data structures or Java.
+For higher loads the code can be optimized by using mutable data structures (e.g. ones from `java.util. ...`).

 It is not specified if a sensor can send measurements out of order or send duplicates (multiple measurements with same timestamp).